Easton and Amboy Railroad

-Construction commenced in 1872 and was completed in 1875,.
+Construction commenced in 1872 and was completed in 1875.
 For three years, engineering and financial difficulties delayed the crucial tunnel through the Musconetcong Mountains at Pattenburg.
 The Lehigh Valley Railroad then stepped in, purchasing the E&A and completing the line to Easton in 1875.

 At Perth Amboy, a tidewater terminal was built on the Arthur Kill comprising a large coal dock used to transport coal into New York City.
 The tracks were laid and started hauling coal in 1875.
 Operations continued until the LVRR's bankruptcy in 1976.
 The marshalling yard is now the residential area known as Harbortown.

 Passenger traffic connected with the Pennsylvania Railroad (PRR) at Metuchen and continued to the PRR'S Exchange Place terminus in Jersey City.
 That connection was discontinued in 1891 after the LVRR established its own route to Jersey City from South Plainfield.

-Eventually, the Easton and Amboy Railroad was absorbed into the parent Lehigh Valley Railroad and it was used as a connection to the New York area, with a terminus in Jersey City, New Jersey.
+Eventually, the Easton and Amboy Railroad was absorbed into the parent Lehigh Valley Railroad and it was used as a connection to the New York area, with a terminus in Jersey City.